Finding Solutions

 Computer Content in View of Minors

-Adults must be careful of the content on their computers and smartphones that is visible to children.
-If lewd or pornographic content appears on the screen, the adult can face a sex offense charge if children see it, usually “risk of injury to a minor” or “impairing the morals of a child.”
-Both are often referred to as “corruption of minors.”
+Adults must be extremely careful of the content on their devices when children are present.
+If lewd or pornographic content appears on a screen in view of a minor, the adult can face a sex offense charge such as “risk of injury to a minor” or “corruption of minors,” both of which lead to the registry.